arevindh/pihole-speedtest/README.md

     docker compose pull; docker compose down; docker compose build --no-cache; docker compose up -d

-## Post Install
+### Post Install

-After installation, the Mod will mediately install [Ookla's official `speedtest`](https://www.speedtest.net/apps/cli), unless you already have [`speedtest-cli`](https://github.com/sivel/speedtest-cli) or [`librespeed-cli`](https://github.com/librespeed/speedtest-cli) installed as `/usr/bin/speedtest`.
-You can install and switch between all of these with the `-s` option.
+After installation, the Mod will use the Test Script to mediately install [Ookla's official `speedtest`](https://www.speedtest.net/apps/cli), unless you already have [`speedtest-cli`](https://github.com/sivel/speedtest-cli) or [`librespeed-cli`](https://github.com/librespeed/speedtest-cli) installed as `/usr/bin/speedtest`.
+You can install and switch between all of these with the Mod Script's `-s` option.
 Please refer to our [wiki](https://github.com/arevindh/pihole-speedtest/wiki) to see how to use this option and what others are available.
 Should any of the CLI packages fail at runtime, the others will be tried.

 Further Instructions: [Updating](https://github.com/arevindh/pihole-speedtest/wiki/Updating-Speedtest-Mod) | [Uninstalling](https://github.com/arevindh/pihole-speedtest/wiki/Uninstalling-Speedtest-Mod)